WebizenAI/devdocs/WebizenTechStack/Webizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/Webizen2.5HostComponents/WebizenServiceManagement/WebizenHostWebPlatform.md

 ## Server Administration

-There's two fields of issues, the first is [[WebizenAllianceHostProviders]] managing the server themselves which will then involve the management of multiple accounts and VPSs, etc.  Then the second requirement is to support the needs of [[Webizen]] owners.
+There's two fields of issues, the first is [[WebizenAllianceHostProviders]] managing the server themselves which will then involve the management of multiple accounts and VPSs, etc.  Then the second requirement is to support the needs of [[SocialFactors/CommercialModels/Webizen]] owners.

 These [[Webizen2.5]] works are not intended to be exhaustive; meaning, the goal is to get something that works well enough, to develop upon - without making significant changes to the foundational logic; save circumstances where it is noted that there's changes required that haven't been done due to lack of skills or newly identified issues, etc.   or failed logic - stuff, that just doesn't practically work...